impascoe/weatherwise-cli/submission/PROMPTING.md

 - **AI Response**: Suggested label rotation, `AutoDateLocator`, and `DateFormatter` for improved readability, with a code example.

 ### Example 9: Advanced Graph Styling in Matplotlib
-- **Prompt**: "How can I use matplotlib to create a better styled graph like: [ASCII art example provided by user]?"
+- **Prompt**: "How can I use matplotlib to create a better styled graph like: [ASCII art example provided by user](../ai-conversations/03-matplotlib-visualizations.txt)?"
 - **AI Response**: Outlined techniques like subplots, `gridspec`, custom tick formatting, annotations for icons/wind, background shading, and provided a comprehensive Python code example using `matplotlib.dates` and `numpy` to achieve a similar style.
 Suggested `plotext` for terminal-based plots.

 ---